yannick-cw/nyt4s/README.md

  2. define your search: `val toSearch = search query "what to search" highlighting true` and add additional parameters like highlighting
  3. execute your search either as streaming result or future result `toSearch execute "api key"` or `toSearch executeAsStream "api key"`

 Currently 1000 results is the maximum possible due to limits of the nyts api.
-The response time is capped by the maximum allowed request per seconds bey nyts api.
+The response time is capped by the maximum allowed request per seconds by nyts api.

 ### Examples